“Which travel insurance company should I use?”

 I have NO idea.

-I spend close to nine months per year travelling the world.
-In all honesty, though, I’m not very good at it.
+I spend close to nine months per year traveling the world but, truth be told, I’m not very good at it.
 Contrary to popular belief, I’m not a travel blogger.
-I prefer to think of myself as an “adventure blogger”, documenting my global quest to complete an epic, and totally unrealistic, bucket list.
+I prefer to think of myself as an “adventure blogger”, documenting my global quest to complete an epic, albeit totally unrealistic, bucket list.
 I started The Professional Vagabond as a way to inspire people to have adventures while, at the same time, sharing practical ways to fund them.

 Though I may not have all the answers when it comes to the art of travel, I do know where to find them.
 Over the years, I’ve compiled a list of go-to blogs that I visit whenever I need travel-related advice.
 In this post, I share my list as a way to help those of you who require assistance with the practical side of your bucket list.

-If you’re looking for inspiration, as well as useful travel tips, then look no further than these amazing travel blogs:
+If you’re looking for inspiration, as well as useful travel tips, then look no further than these 50 top travel blogs:

 *The below blogs have been sorted alphabetically.